 Curtis Speer is an artist and photographer raised in Lawton, Oklahoma.
 Being raised in a small town, he began to pay closer attention to his surroundings at an early age.
 With a copious amount of self-prescribed solitude, he would spend time outside, far away from anyone.
 There he tuned into the colors, sounds and most importantly, the light.
 He enjoys creating bodies of work that play with the mind and the eyes.
-Curtis finishes off his work in hand crafted raw walnut frames and hand finish the edges of his images so the final piece is a work of art, not just another photograph.
+Curtis finishes off his work in handcrafted raw walnut frames and hand finish the edges of his images so the final piece is a work of art, not just another photograph.

 Curtis has worked across the United States, from the west coast to firms in New York.
 Throughout his career, he has worked brands like Neiman Marcus, Williams-Sonoma, Pottery Barn, and Nike.
 His works of art are featured in galleries and museums throughout North America.
-Get to know Curtis Speer a little better out intimate interview.
+Get to know Curtis Speer a little better in our intimate interview.

 How are you doing today?

-Any particular theme or focus?
+Regarding your gallery, any particular theme or focus?
 How do you choose what goes into your gallery?

 Can you describe the first time when you realized that creating was something you absolutely had to do?

 I must have been in 5th or 6th grade and I was always involved with putting on the school plays.
-But this one particular time, I had this notion to to get the rest of my classmates involved in interjecting our version of “We Are The World” in the middle of the play.
+But this one particular time, I had this notion to get the rest of my classmates involved in interjecting our version of “We Are The World” in the middle of the play.
 I, somehow, wrangled most of the kids to give up their recess and meet in the auditorium to practice our singing parts.
-Eventually the principle found out what we were up to and squashed the whole idea.
+Eventually, the principle found out what we were up to and squashed the whole idea.

 Damn! lol That’s messed up.
 Seems like you all could have been up to a lot worse things than banning together to sing “We Are The World.”

-It was small town Oklahoma and I don’t think they were ready for the kids to be that “tuned in”.
+It was small-town Oklahoma and I don’t think they were ready for the kids to be that “tuned in”.
 The music teacher made it all about himself and how important HIS production was.
 I look back and think about how silly children’s plays are and I think the parents would have loved our version of the very important message.

 How has growing up in Oklahoma inspired your work and your outlook?